How AngelTrack can allow crew members, with certain permissions at certain times, to dispatch themselves

 Unattended dispatch mode allows your crews to run pre-assigned calls throughout the night and on weekends, without ever interacting with a dispatcher.

-AngelTrack does not normally allow crews to close their own dispatches, or set or change their destinations, because it is normally important for the dispatch office to be directly informed of these events.
+AngelTrack does not normally allow crews to close their own dispatches, or set or change their destinations, as these events would normally merit a call to the dispatch office.
+Unattended mode removes this restriction.

 Uses and Benefits

-It is intended for use during nights and weekends when there is no dispatcher in the office.
-Before leaving, the dispatcher pre-assigns the calls throughout the evening and through the night, or throughout the weekend.
+Unattended mode is for use during nights and weekends when there is no dispatcher in the office.
+Before leaving for the night, the dispatcher pre-assigns the calls throughout the evening and through the night, or throughout the weekend.
 The crews will run each call when it activates, closing it (using their mobile device) after finishing transport and returning to service.

 Because crews can close their own dispatches, and because they can see their upcoming pre-assigned calls on their Crew Home page, they have no need to contact a dispatcher.
 Of course if something went wrong they would simply call a supervisor.